 Unfortunately, even a network that’s equipped with the most recent O/S and fully upgraded applications with robust anti-malware tools in place can still be vulnerable to a cyber attack.
 This is because, in the ongoing Hackers v/s Anti-malware Developers Arms Race, hackers maintain the upper hand.
 They simply familiarize themselves with the most widely used antivirus tools, exploit software vulnerabilities that have not yet been acknowledged by the vendors and outsmart endpoint protection programs.

-The Good News?
-It has historically been that the anti-malware developers have deeper pockets than hacker groups.
-However, it appears that this is beginning to change.
-One troubling new trend that has emerged recently is state-sponsored hacking.
-According to a recent New York Times report, the Chinese government has been accused of fostering the efforts of hackers targeting organizations in the US and around the world to gain access to sensitive information.
-Similar stories have begun to surface from Russia and other nations as well.
+In years past security developers had deeper pockets than hacker groups.
+However, it appears that this is changing.
+One troubling new trend that has grown recently is state-sponsored hacking.
+News articles and investigations continue to swirl around Russia’s cyberattacks and hacking activities around the US elections.
+And, according to a New York Times report, the Chinese government has been accused of fostering the efforts of hackers targeting organizations in the US and around the world to gain access to sensitive information.
 With sponsorship from national governments or other large resource pools, hackers are going to get more sophisticated and more difficult to detect.

-Once these tools are in place, fund managers should educate their employees on potential security risks and train them on best practices for mitigating those threats.
+Once these tools are in place, fund managers should educate their employees on potential security risks and train them on best practices for mitigating those security threats.
+Training should be ongoing and include in-the-moment training techniques such as simulated phishing tests.
 Policies should be in place around:

 Information Security Incident Management